-CYFD Licensing staff will provide a list of pre-approved providers and facilities that have undergone criminal history and background checks and are available to assist with provisions of temporary child care in the event of a disaster.
-Information to be provided includes the provisions that are available for each site, i.e.: age groups, openings, and available transportation.
+ECECD Licensing staff will provide a list of pre-approved providers and facilities that have undergone criminal history and background checks and are available to assist with provisions of temporary child care in the event of a disaster.
+Information to be provided includes the provisions that are available for each site (i.e., age groups, openings, and available transportation).
+The ECECD will work with the Department of Workforce Solutions to assist providers with employing temporary staff and displaced childcare workers.